Lee-Chaps/BiasReport/README.md

 # Bias Audit

 ## Overview
-This project focuses on identifying and analysing potential bias in datasets and model outputs.
+This project presents a bias audit of a machine-learning credit scoring model used for loan eligibility decisions.
+It examines potential bias in both datasets and model outputs, highlighting how data-driven systems can produce unequal outcomes.

-It explores how data-driven systems can produce unequal outcomes and highlights the importance of fairness and transparency in software and AI systems.
+The audit evaluates model performance across different credit score groups using quantitative metrics, visual analysis, and comparisons before and after bias-mitigation techniques.
+It emphasizes fairness, transparency, and accountability in ethical AI, particularly within financial systems.

-The audit was completed as part of an **AI & Machine Learning bootcamp**, applying analytical thinking and ethical considerations to real-world data problems.
+Completed as part of an AI & Machine Learning bootcamp, this project applies analytical thinking and ethical considerations to real-world data challenges, demonstrating responsible AI practices in software and banking contexts.
 ---

 ## What This Project Does